Harsha92/ExploratoryDataAnalysisUsingPython/Facebook Data Utilization/README.md

 ---
 <a name = Section1></a>
 # **Introduction**
-Facebook is an American online social media and social networking service based in Menlo Park, California.
+Facebook is an online social media and social networking service based in Menlo Park, California.
 It was founded by [Mark Zuckerberg](https://en.wikipedia.org/wiki/Mark_Zuckerberg "Mark Zuckerberg"), along with fellow Harvard College students and roommates Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.

 <a name = Section1.1></a>
 ## **Reception**